List of international prime ministerial trips made by Scott Morrison: 2020

 Morrison was scheduled to visit India and Japan in January 2020, but postponed these trips due to the Black Summer bushfires, and later due to the COVID-19 pandemic in Australia.
 The India-Australia summit was eventually held virtually in June 2020.
 Morrison was also due to visit Papua New Guinea in November 2020, but deferred this trip due to Prime Minister James Marape's sudden decline in parliamentary support.

 2021

 2022

 Morrison did not make any prime ministerial overseas visits in the period between attending COP26 in Glasgow and his loss of the 2022 Australian federal election.

 Multilateral meetings

-Scott Morrison is scheduled to attend the following summits during his prime ministership:
+Scott Morrison attended the following summits during his prime ministership: